Volgapeter87/Swiggy-Restaurant-Recommendation-System/README.md

 🧠 Evaluation Strategy

-Traditional “accuracy” does not apply to recommendation systems.
+Traditional accuracy does not apply to recommendation systems.

 Instead, evaluation was performed using: